 2.25.
 The post-closure period begins immediately after the borehole disposal facility has been closed.
 After facility closure, the safety of the borehole disposal facility is required to be provided by passive features inherent in the characteristics of the site and the facility.
-Some forms of institutional control can continue after closure; initially these may be active controls, but active controls cannot be maintained indefinitely and so, later, passive institutional controls may become more relevant.
+Some forms of institutional control can continue after closure; initially these may be active controls (such as maintenance of site security and monitoring - see para.
+7.15), but active controls cannot be maintained indefinitely and so, later, passive institutional controls may become more relevant.
 Passive institutional controls may, for example, include administrative restrictions on land use that provide additional assurance that inadvertent human intrusion would be improbable.
 The authorization for the disposal facility should be terminated when the necessary technical, legal and financial requirements have been fulfilled - see IAEA Safety Standards Series No. WS-G-5.1, Release of Sites from Regulatory Control on Termination of Practices [27].